 We’re getting into Kikuta’s secret sauce here: notice how the marimba has a quiet lower harmony line which subtly contributes some pulsing bass activity alongside the expertly sparse bass guitar throbs.
 The slapback echo adds texture and emphasises the woody quality while pleasantly obscuring that lower line – just another example of Kikuta’s gorgeous (yet economical) sonic layering – pleasant depth like a bed of bracken.

-The slightly out of tune mallet sound adds vibe and realism.
+The slightly out of tune mallet sound adds flavour and realism.

 The pumping bass uses the slab-like weight of bass guitar as a powerful device in itself.
 This is a composer who gets it.